HOME > MANCHESTER PRIDE INVESTIGATION

 The poster for Manchester Pride 2007 didn't include the words gay, lesbian, bi or transgender.
 Just LGBT in tiny print

-However there was room to include the logos of Manchester City Council and West Properties -- the developers behind the controversial tower that is about to overshadow the gay village (credit crunch permitting) and which a large proportion of the local LGBT community is against.
+However there was room to include the logos of Manchester City Council and West Properties -- the developers behind the controversial tower which at the time threatened to overshadow the gay village (the construction site has since been mothballed).

 Almost a decade earlier, a local radio station's failure to signpost the event as LGBT in its broadcasts, was blamed as a major cause of homophobic abuse and violence by bigots who turned up.
 The station Key103 was a sponsor but clearly didn't want to upset listeners by mentioning nasty words like 'gay' and 'lesbian' on air.

-After we'd published a video about the 2007 poster on YouTube, the writer of a comment recalled how one ill-informed straight youth had told him: 'Manchester Pride is nothing to do with gays'.
+After we'd published a video about the 2007 poster on YouTube, the writer of a comment recalled how one ill-informed youth had told him: "Manchester Pride is nothing to do with gays."

 In 2008 the full words were back on the poster.
 Hooray.